My Story

 Despite everything I knew about adolescents, I could not even keep my own child safe.

-How did I find myself, and recover my family?
+So, how did I find myself, and recover my family?

 Mindset Shifts Happen